theupdateframework/specification/tuf-spec.md

 * **4.4.
 File formats: snapshot.json**

    The snapshot.json file is signed by the snapshot role.
-It lists the version numbers of all metadata on the repository, excluding timestamp.json and mirrors.json.
-For the root role, the hash(es), size, and version number are listed.
+It lists the version numbers, and optionally the size, of all metadata on the repository, excluding root.json, timestamp.json and mirrors.json.
+For delegated roles, the hash(es) are also listed.

    The "signed" portion of snapshot.json is as follows: